 If you’re doing this, I suggest taking the western route through Perak, since there are a lot of cool stops in Perak, spanning local history, nature of all kinds, culture, colonial heritage, hipster cafes, old towns.
 The PLUS highway (if you prefer getting on there in between stops) has better R&R amenities as well.

 You could also approach from the other way, but going through Pahang (and probably Kelantan also) nowadays just breaks my heart.
 The route has neither the history and old culture.
 Worse, it now has lost its incredible jungle landscapes too.

-Road trip tip: What to do if you encounter elephants in Gerik
+What to do if you encounter elephants in Gerik during the road trip

 The last stretch to the rainforest from Gerik (in northern Perak) has elephant crossing warnings.
 Signboards are posted at intervals providing guidance as to what you should do if there are elephants crossing, but they are in Malay.
 Foreign guests driving to the resort should take note that the signs basically say that you should: